The Orville

-The Orville is an American science fiction comedy-drama television series created by Seth MacFarlane, who also stars as series protagonist Ed Mercer, an officer in the Planetary Union's line of exploratory space vessels in the 25th century.
-The show is inspired primarily by the original Star Trek and its Next Generation successor, both of which it heavily parodies and pays homage to.
-It follows the crew of the starship USS Orville on their episodic adventures, as well as a serialised overarching story that develops over the series.
+The Orville is an American science fiction comedy drama television series created by Seth MacFarlane, who also stars as the protagonist Ed Mercer, an officer in the Planetary Union's line of exploratory space vessels in the 25th century.
+It was inspired primarily by the original Star Trek and Next Generation programs, both to which the series pays homage.
+The series also draws inspiration from the Star Wars franchise.
+Produced by Fuzzy Door Productions and 20th Television, it follows the crew of the starship USS Orville on their episodic adventures, as well as a serialized story which develops over the length of the series.
+According to MacFarlane, the series and the starship are named after the aviation pioneer Orville Wright.

-Produced by Fuzzy Door Productions and 20th Television, The Orville premiered on September 10, 2017, and ran for two seasons on Fox (and became available on streaming service Hulu the following day).
-While season one received generally negative reviews by critics, seasons two and three received critical acclaim.
+The Orville premiered on September 10, 2017, and ran for two seasons on Fox and became available on streaming service Hulu the following day, followed by a third season exclusively on Hulu.
+After generally unfavorable reviews for season 1, season 2 onwards received critical acclaim.
 The show had relatively successful ratings on Fox, becoming the broadcaster's highest-rated Thursday show as well as Fox's "most-viewed debut drama" since 2015.

-A third season began on Hulu (Disney+ internationally) on June 2, 2022, titled The Orville: New Horizons.

 Premise

 The Orville is set on the titular spacecraft: USS Orville (ECV-197), a mid-level exploratory vessel in the Planetary Union, a 25th-century interstellar alliance of Earth and many other planets.
-The show consists of adventures encountered by the ship's crew, usually involving planet exploration and visits to various parts of the galaxy.
+The series begins in the year 2417, and consists of adventures encountered by the ship's crew, usually involving planet exploration and visits to various parts of the galaxy.